We’ve found 20 amazing things to do in Mount Gambier, it has to be Australia’s most unique city.

 The most interesting fact is when the sun rises, it completely lights up the entire cave as deep as 40 metres (you can actually dive down to 70 metres if you’re a qualified cave diver).
 You’ll be able to witness a spectacular light show as it dances around you.
 If you’re into scuba diving then put Kilsby Sinkhole on your bucket list right now.

-If you have an open water or above scuba diving qualification and over 18, contact Reef2Ridge to dive in the Kilsby Sinkhole.
-They also offer snorkelling tours as well.
+If you have an open water or above scuba diving qualification and over 18, contact Kilsby Sinkhole to dive or snorkel there.
+You can’t just rock up by the way.

 8. Visit the tree plantations in Mount Gambier